federico-pi/interactive-photo-gallery/README.md

 # An interactive-photo-gallery
-Built an interactive photo gallery with CSS grid layout and JavaScript
+Built an interactive photo gallery with CSS grid layout and JavaScript.